Berry College Fine Arts Department - Audition and Scholarship Information

 - Percussion - The performer will be expected to play one (1) selection on two different percussion instruments of a high school All-State level.

-- Piano - The performer will be expected to play two contrasting movements; memorization is recommended, but not required.
+- Piano - The performer will be expected to play two contrasting movements/pieces from the classical repertoire; memorization is recommended, but not required.

 Auditions are required for students to be considered for eligibility of scholarships and other department-sponsored financial aid.
 Performance grants for non-majors are available depending on the needs of the performance groups.
 Academic standards must be upheld in order to maintain departmental grants and scholarships.
 Music scholarships may be renewed but are subject to review by academic advisors annually.